izaowl/bank-app-ruby/README.md

 As person with Bank Account
 So I can make sure all transactions are correct
-I want to see my bank statement wit hall details of withdrawals and deposits
+I want to see my bank statement with all details of withdrawals and deposits
 ```

 ### Domain Model